totaljs/openplatform/readme.md

 # OpenPlatform v1.0.0

 - install node.js platform `+v4`
-- download the source-code
+- download the source code
-- run it `$ node debug.js`
+- execute `$ node debug.js`

-__Login__:
-- user: 123456
-- password: 123456
+- first time login: 123456/123456

 ---

 ## Documentation

-1. How does the OpenPlatform work?
+1. What is and how the OpenPlatform works?
-2. How does the application work in the OpenPlatform?
+2. How to write an application for the OpenPlatform?
 3. Server-Side communication between the OpenPlatform and the Application
 4. Client-Side communication between the OpenPlatform and the Application
 5. Widgets

-## How does the OpenPlatform work?
+## What is and how the OpenPlatform works?

-The platform is a simple application which can manage 3rd applications and users + roles.
-Each application is executed in the HTML `iframe` but in the OpenPlatform's context.
-3rd applications (if have privileges) can read users, applications or can create notifications or can communicate with other applications via service worker.
-The platform offers two ways for communication:
+The OpenPlatform is a simple node.js and total.js based application that can manage third party applications and provide them with basic services like users and roles management.
+Each application is executed in the OpenPlatform's context in an HTML `iframe`.
+Depending on the access rights, running applications can read list platform's of users and applications, create notifications and communicate with other applications via service worker.
+Administrator has complete control over user and applications access rights.

+The platform supports two ways of communication:

 - server-side
 - client-side via small [openplatform.js](https://github.com/totaljs/openplatform/blob/master/public/v1/openplatform.js) library

 ![OpenPlatform workbench](https://www.totaljs.com/img/openplatform/openplatform-auth.png)

-The OpenPlatform stores all users and applications in-memory and data are stored in JSON files (when are changed).
+The OpenPlatform stores all users and applications data in-memory and data are stored in JSON files (when are changed).

 ---

-### How does the application work in the OpenPlatform?
+### How to write an application for the OpenPlatform?

-Each 3rd application must contain `openplatform.json` file which it describes the whole application, its roles, icon and widgets.
-The full URL address to `openplatform.json` is the application identificator in the OpenPlatform.
-The platform downloads the content of the file `openplatform.json` each 5 minutes.
+Each application must contain `openplatform.json` file that contains all the necessary information for the OpenPlatform to recognize and deploy the application, setup its roles, icon and widgets.
+The full URL address to `openplatform.json` is used as the application identificator in the OpenPlatform.
+The platform downloads the content of the file `openplatform.json` every 5 minutes.

 ```javascript
 {